| Neoplastic Disorders :

 hematocrit, the administration of recombining erythropoietin may exacerbate

 low iron in serum.
+Cobalt stimulates the

 liberation of erythropoietin and recover anemia levels but is